The Taming of the Wu: Plot

 Nick, Hank, Eve, Meisner, and Trubel are all talking at HW.
 They tell Nick and Hank that Black Claw has Diana and they are using her to get to Adalind and that Adalind might leave and take Kelly with her.
 Nick and Hank leave for a crime scene.

-At the scene it is revealed that the dead man is Theo Delano and that Wu never showed up to meet with Monroe(Silas Weir Mitchell) and Rosalee.
-Nick and Hank go to Wu's apartment and find him covered in blood on the floor.
+At the scene it is revealed that the dead man is Theo Delano and that Wu never showed up to meet with Monroe (Silas Weir Mitchell) and Rosalee.
+Nick and Hank go to Wu's apartment and find him covered in blood on his bed.
 Wu wakes up and can't remember what happened at first, he then remembers that he went to confront Theo Delano and that Theo attacked him.
 Nick tells him Theo is dead and they all go back to the crime scene.
 They investigate the truck Theo had been in and find a piece of paper with Wu's address on.
 Nick takes Wu to the spice shop while Hank gets a call from Zuri, who is then revealed to be working with Black Claw.
 At the spice shop Rosalee makes a drink that will help Wu remember what happened after Theo attacked him, and as he is recounting what happened he transforms again.
 Rosalee figures out that it might have been caused by the scratch he received when fighting the lycanthrope in a previous episode and that because he's not wesen it's affecting him differently.
 Wu wakes up and Rosalee explains this to him and that it's triggered by a fight or flight response and that he needs to try and stay calm while they look into it.

 Trubel calls and tells them that Theo worked for Black Claw.
 While she's calling Nick, Eve walks in and says she needs to speak to him.
 Eve tells him that something's happening with Adalind and they need to go find her straight away.
 Nick returns to the loft and finds a note from Adalind saying that she's gone, and that she loves him.